0xblackbot/rainbow-swap/README.md

 yarn lint
 ```

-### Smart contracts
+### Smart contract

-This smart contract acts as a middleman, enabling seamless swaps between two different decentralized exchanges (DEXes) in a single transaction.
-It also allows users to withdraw TON or jettons, similar to a Jetton Wallet contract.
+`Rainbow routing wallet` smart contract acts as a middleman, enabling seamless swaps between two different decentralized exchanges (DEXes) in a single transaction.
+In order to insure against the loss of assets (there was no such cases yet), it also allows users to withdraw TON or jettons, similar to a Jetton Wallet contract.

 Events diagram:

 ![smart-contract-events-diagram.svg](docs%2Fassets%2Fsmart-contract-events-diagram.svg)

 Smart contract are written using [FunC](https://docs.ton.org/develop/func/overview) language.